 Plastic surgeries, especially rhinoplasty treatments, have been known to go wrong for many reasons.
 Sometimes it can be because of mistakes made by the surgeon.
 It can also be because the patients do not do their research properly before going through the procedure and so, are unsatisfied with the results.

 Rhinoplasty (more popularly known as “nose job” or nose surgery) is a plastic surgery procedure for correcting and reconstructing the nose, as well as improving the nose aesthetically and functionally.
 It can change the size, shape, or structure of the nose.
 It is an incredibly popular treatment and hundreds of people have undergone rhinoplasty surgery.
 But it is a very tricky surgical procedure, and it is important to get it right the first time.
 Most of the time, if the primary surgery goes wrong, it can be fixed by revision surgery.
 Revision rhinoplasty is an extremely complex procedure because once nasal anatomy is changed, it is very hard to re-correct.
 That’s why it is important to make sure that the surgeon you have selected is qualified and experienced.
-To learn more about rhinoplasty, how it is done, what to do before and after the procedure, and whether or not you are an ideal candidate for the procedure, click here.

 Having a skilled rhinoplasty surgeon will increase the chances of a successful procedure, but the results of the procedure also depend on factors like your health, genes, or lifestyle habits.
 Not following post-surgery instructions also affects the results of the procedure.
 In this guide, we will discuss common rhinoplasty issues that could come up post-surgery.